minond/diceshaker/README.md

         Path to certificate file (default "cert.pem") -connect string
-        NATS server URL (default "nats://localhost:4222") -http string
+        NATS server URL (default "nats://localhost:4222") -keyfile string
-        Host and port for HTTP requests (default ":8080") -keyfile string
         Path to key file (default "key.pem")
+  -listen string
-  -role string
+        Host and port for HTTP requests (default ":8080") -role string
         Is this a server or a client?
   -verify